Yellow clown goby

 Water Quality: Standard marine parameters: salinity 1.023-1.025, temperature 24-27°C (75-81°F).
 Being obliged to live in contact with demanding corals (SPS), the water quality must be excellent, with nitrates and phosphates close to zero.

-Compatibility and Tankmates: Reef Caution: to clean an area to lay eggs or simply annoyed, it will bite and strip the tissue of Acropora branches, killing small portions.
+Compatibility and Cohabitation: Reef Caution: to clean an area to lay eggs or simply annoyed, it will bite and strip the tissue of Acropora branches, killing small portions.
 Ignored by large fish thanks to toxic mucus, but perfect with peaceful tankmates.

-Aquarium Reproduction: Possible in captivity.
+Aquarium Breeding: Possible in captivity.
 They are bi-directional protogynous hermaphrodites (they can change sex in both directions depending on the needs of the pair).
 They lay circular bands of eggs on coral branches (after having grazed away the polyps).

 Risks and Diseases: Extreme sensitivity to copper-based drugs (not having protective scales).
 The main risk is wasting from starvation in overcrowded tanks with fast eaters who steal their food from the water column.